On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

 For the condition to translate this into the QELM framework, we can equate both model predictions.
 That is, we have

-One simple choice to achieve this is to take $\alpha^*_k = \eta^*_k $, $\rho(\vec{x}_k) = O_{k} $ with $M=N_{tr}$.
+One simple choice to achieve this is to take $\alpha^*_k = \eta^*_k $, $M=D$, and $\rho(\vec{x}_k) = O_{k} $ for all $ k=1,\cdots, D$.
 This is a highly contrived example, massaging the work of Ref.~\cite{liu2021rigorous} into the quantum extreme learning formalism, but it nonetheless shows that a quantum advantage can in theory be achieved with a QELM.